let-def/cuite/doc/CAMLregion.md

 Qt is a C++ framework that enables writing portable user interfaces.
 More generally, it offers many tools for solving many common software engineering problems.
 User interfaces are challenging to write because they involve complex life times and control flow: data is described as a dynamically changing graph of components, control can jump back-and-forth between user code and library code, different tasks can run concurrently...

-Interfacing with OCaml means replicating all these functionalities while abiding by OCaml & Qt rules about memory management.
+Interfacing with OCaml means replicating all these features while abiding by OCaml & Qt rules about memory management.
 By revisiting a few assumptions of the OCaml GC interface, we ...

 The Cuite case is a bit peculiar.
 Because of the wide surface of Qt API (tens of thousands of definitions), the binding is generated: